 Sec.
-212. RCW 66.44.340 and 1999 c 281 s 11 are each amended to read as follows:
+213. RCW 66.44.340 and 1999 c 281 s 11 are each amended to read as follows:

-Employers holding grocery store or beer and/or wine specialty shop licenses exclusively are permitted to allow their employees, between the ages of eighteen and twenty-one years, to sell, stock, and handle ((beer or wine)) liquor in, on or about any establishment holding a ((grocery store or beer and/or wine specialty shop)) license ((exclusively)) to sell such liquor: PROVIDED, That there is an adult twenty-one years of age or older on duty supervising the sale of liquor at the licensed premises and PROVIDED FURTHER that in case of spirits there be at least two such adults supervising the sale of spirits at the licensed premises: PROVIDED, That minor employees may make deliveries of beer and/or wine purchased from licensees holding grocery store or beer and/or wine specialty shop licenses exclusively, when delivery is made to cars of customers adjacent to such licensed premises but only, however, when the minor employee is accompanied by the purchaser.
+Employers holding grocery store or beer and/or wine specialty shop licenses exclusively are permitted to allow their employees, between the ages of eighteen and twenty-one years, to sell, stock, and handle ((beer or wine)) liquor in, on or about any establishment holding a ((grocery store or beer and/or wine specialty shop)) license ((exclusively)) to sell such liquor: PROVIDED, That there is an adult twenty-one years of age or older on duty supervising the sale of liquor at the licensed premises: PROVIDED, That minor employees may make deliveries of ((beer and/or wine purchased from licenses holding grocery store or beer and/or wine specialty shop licenses exclusively, when delivery is made)) such liquor to cars of customers adjacent to such licensed premises but only, however, when the minor employee is accompanied by the purchaser.

 Sec.
-213. RCW 19.126.010 and 2003 c 59 s 1 are each amended to read as follows:
+214. RCW 19.126.010 and 2003 c 59 s 1 are each amended to read as follows: